By Your Side for IVF! We’ll Call You

 Current research indicates that the use of calcium ionophore does not increase the risk of congenital abnormalities in babies born through IVF treatment.

-Calcium Ionophore Treatment at Dogus IVF Center
+Calcium Ionophore Method in IVF at Dogus IVF Center Cyprus

 At Dogus IVF Center, calcium ionophore may be used in carefully selected cases where fertilization problems occurred in previous IVF cycles or when severe male infertility is present.